wchurc/graphy/README.md

 Optional
 ------------
-If you want to try using the C extension the speed up the graph layout process
+If you want to try using the C extension the speed up the graph layout process you will need:
 - Linux (Only tested on Ubuntu 16.10)
 - python3-dev